ChunHsuehLee/ObjectOrientedProgrammingPractices/README.md

 2. horn
    - Has a horn that goes "beep beep"

----
-## Submission

-Python is preferred, but coding in another language will not hinder your acceptance.
-All further instructions are assuming python is used.

-All of the base features of any car should live in `base_car.py`.
-Each of the unique cars should live in `fast_car.py`, `slow_car.py`, and `fancy_car.py` respectively.
-There should be a `main` function that contains the actions described in __Problem Statement__.
-This function should be able to run on its own and should have the expected output based on the parameters.

-All code _must_ be tested in `/tests` dir (testability is viewed equally as functionality)

-Allowed packages: `attr`, `enum`, `pytest`, `typing`, along with any internal packages

-All of your code should be submitted in a .zip file.
-A README with all necessary installation and use instructions should exist, along with all necessary project files.

-Project should be able to be installed, ran, and tested by simply following the instructions in the given README.

----
 ### Example usage (doesn't have to follow this exact formatting)

 ```